wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 Funnily enough, for some reason ChatGPT refused to remove the space between the comma and the prompt, giving me some `TypeError: "delimiter" must be a 1-character string`-headaches.
 A quick `%s/ "/"/g` in Vim fixed the issue in a scope-appropriate manner.

-For this, I'm using [MusicGen's medium-size model](https://huggingface.co/facebook/musicgen-medium).
+The model I'm using is [MusicGen's medium-size model](https://huggingface.co/facebook/musicgen-medium).
 This is the sweet spot for local generation, where with a 16 Gb GPU you can still generate ~30 seconds songs.

 **NOTE: when using AudioCraft from Python, the model will be automatically downloaded.**

-Now for running the model against the prompts, we simply need to iterate the names in the `.csv` file, make a folder for the result files and give those to AudiCraft:
+Now for running the model against the prompts, we simply need to iterate the prompts in the `.csv` file, make a folder for the result files and give those to MusicGen:

 ```python
 # Load medium-size model